martinjrobins/diffsol/README.md

 </a>
 </div>

-Diffsol is a library for solving ordinary differential equations (ODEs) or semi-explicit differential algebraic equations (DAEs) in Rust.
+diffsol is a library for solving ordinary differential equations (ODEs) or semi-explicit differential algebraic equations (DAEs) in Rust.
 It can solve equations in the following form:

 ```math
 M \frac{dy}{dt} = f(t, y, p)